SinomeM/NSHG_CNVs_workshop_2024/README.md

 Learning workshop.

 The lesson will be in R, the code is provided as an RMarkdown file.
-Here you'll find both the RMd and the compiled HTML file, as well as the simulated CNVs file on which we'll be basing our analysis.
+Here you'll find both the Rmd and the compiled HTML file, as well as the simulated CNVs file on which we'll be basing our analysis.

 If you use conda or miniconda, you can create an environment with all necessary packages from the provided YAML file.
 Otherwise the requirements are as follows:

 - R vesrion 4.0 or above
+- tabix

+The folowwing R pakages:

 - data.table
 - biomaRt
 - ggplot2
+- rmarkdown
 - CNValidatron (https://github.com/SinomeM/CNValidatron_fl)
-- [...]

 Other software, useful but not required for the analysis: